You are here

 Procedure: University of Minnesota Duluth

-The purpose of these procedures is to describe special requirements for server management that apply on the UMD campus.
+This procedure describes requirements for server management that apply on the UMD campus.

 All server administrators must comply with the University of Minnesota Security Policies and Information Security Standards.
 UMD Information Technology Systems and Services (ITSS) will provide oversight and assistance for the entire campus.
 ITSS offers server administration services to the campus.
 In particular, ITSS strongly recommends using our virtual server infrastructure to improve backup, disaster recovery, and system administration.
 By contracting with ITSS to provide these services, units pass the responsibility for most aspects of these procedures to ITSS.